rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

 ## Basic Operations on Splay Trees

 We have learned about splaying operations on a BST.
 We have also learned about insert, delete, and search operations on BST.
-Now we consider how these basic operations are implementable for spay trees.
-We use a basic structure of nodes.
-A splay tree node does not require any extra information bit like AVL or Red Black tree.
+Let us consider how these basic operations are implementable for spay trees.
+The structure of a splay tree node should consist of at least four fields: info, left, right and parent.
+Info field stores the node information.
+It could be as simple as a label.
+The "info" field contains an integer to keep the discussion simple.
+A splay tree node does not require other extra information bits like AVL (balance factor) or Red Black (color) tree.
 But splaying needs parent information.
 So, the definitions of a splay tree and its node are as follows:
 ```
 typedef struct node {
    int info; // Information field